Particular/docs.particular.net/nservicebus/messaging/publish-subscribe/index.md

 ## Mechanics

-Depending on the features provided by a given transport there are two possible implementations of Publish-Subscribe mechanics: persistence-based message-driven and native.
+Depending on the features provided by a given transport there are two possible implementations of Publish-Subscribe mechanics: message-driven (persistence-based) and native.

 Note: For simplicity these explanations refer to specific endpoints as "Subscribers" and "Publishers".
 However in reality any endpoint can be both a publisher and/or and a subscriber.

-### Persistence-based message-driven
+### Message-driven (persistence-based)

-Persistence-based message-driven publish-subscribe is controlled by *subscribe* and *unsubscribe* system messages sent by the subscriber to the publisher and relies on the publisher having access to a persistent store for maintaining the mapping between message types and their subscribers.
+Message-driven publish-subscribe is controlled by *subscribe* and *unsubscribe* system messages sent by the subscriber to the publisher and relies on the publisher having access to a persistent store for maintaining the mapping between message types and their subscribers.

 Available subscription persistences include